 This cast iron skillet cookie is easy to make and perfect for sharing.
 It's made in a 10-inch cast iron skillet and filled with chocolate chips and chopped pecans.

 You'll love making this cast iron skillet cookie to share with family and friends.
-It's easy to serve - slice into wedges and enjoy with a scoop of ice cream.
-This skillet cookie turns out soft and chewy, with a crunchy edge from the cast iron pan.
+It's easy to serve by slicing into wedges and serving with a scoop of ice cream.

 Ingredients and substitutions